cruix89/cruix-music-archiver/README.md

 - **smart correction and normalization of tags and files**
   a large library of patches are applied to standardize and correct filenames and tags

+- **tracks number correction engine**
+  some songs may have the wrong or missing track numbers. the system uses a solid database to correct the number of tracks

 - **unofficial albums and disambiguation**
   unofficial albums are moved to a specific directory for library cleanup.
   artists with ambiguous names are correctly renamed by adding valid information using a disambiguation library